Best Online Ed.D. in Higher Education Rankings

 Higher Education Internship

 Some—but not all—Ed.D. programs in Higher Education will contain internships and field work.
 Programs that feature these components generally allow students to satisfy requirements off-campus.
-A good example is the internship requirement in the University of Virginia’s Ed.D. in Higher Education.
-It’s rigorous (e.g. 20 hours per week for two years), but can be completed anywhere with faculty approval.
+A good example is the internship requirement in the University of Pittsburgh’s Hybrid Ed.D. in Higher Education.
+You can complete it while you are embedded in your job.
+Or you can use it to shadow and collaborate with a trained mentor.
+Or you can design and tackle global experiences.

 Higher Education Dissertation